cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

 Java faster than C?!
 Well, yes and no.

-I recently wrote a [microbenchmark](http://cr.openjdk.java.net/~redestad/8243469/open.01/raw_files/new/test/micro/org/openjdk/bench/java/util/zip/ZipFileGetEntry.java) to investigate the performance of some of the ZipFile changes I've been doing together with Eirik.
-Let me use it to illustrate some of the differences between the JDK 8 and JDK 9 implementations.
+I recently wrote a [microbenchmark](http://cr.openjdk.java.net/~redestad/8243469/open.01/raw_files/new/test/micro/org/openjdk/bench/java/util/zip/ZipFileGetEntry.java) to investigate the performance of ZipFile lookups.
+Let me briefly skip ahead and use it to illustrate some of the differences between the JDK 8 and 9.

 <img src="/images/2020/zip_8_to_9.png" alt="Hits: 589ns/op in 8, 185 ns/op in 9.
 Misses: 210ns/op in 8, 165ns/op in 9">

-This microbenchmark measures the time of looking up an entry in a zip (or jar) file, and it seems porting from a native library to a Java implementation came with a significant boost: almost 3x on lookup hits!
+The microbenchmark measures the time of looking up an entry in a zip (or jar) file, and it seems porting from a native library to a Java implementation came with a significant boost: almost 3x on lookup hits!

-While the native code itself is very fast, the overheads of hopping back and forth between Java and native via JNI can be significant.
-When you have to do it over and over, the costs add up quick.
+So while the native code itself is likely very fast - the overheads of hopping back and forth between Java and native via JNI appears to be significant.
+When you have to do it over and over the costs add up quick.
 This was prominently evident in the case of a hit, while each miss was a single JNI call.
 Still a win, though.

 #### Setting the stage